Value of Traditional Books in Early Literacy

 Traditional books for early readers

-A wide range of options is available for independent reading at all levels, including cloth for babies, board books for toddlers, and picture books for preschoolers, and chapter books for early readers.
+A wide range of book options is available for independent reading at all levels: cloth for babies; board books for toddlers; picture books for preschoolers; chapter books for early readers.

 Book shelf for easy access of kids books

-Keep traditional books available to complement kids' reading experiences, so every page they turn becomes a new adventure and a quest for more books to explore.
+Best of all, every page they turn can become a new adventure and a quest for more books to explore.

 Read and enjoy!